-In our opinion, the consolidated financial statements present fairly, in all material respects, the consolidated financial position of Enersource Corporation as at December 31, 2015, and its consolidated financial performance and its consolidated cash flows for the year then ended in accordance with International Financial Reporting Standards.
+In our opinion, the financial statements present fairly, in all material respects, the financial position of Enersource Hydro Mississauga Inc. as at December 31, 2015, and its financial performance and its cash flows for the year then ended in accordance with International Financial Reporting Standards.